buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Entities/IfcNavigationElementType.md

+# IfcNavigationElementType

 The _IfcNavigationElementType_ provides the type information for _IfcNavigationElement_ occurrences.
 <!-- end of short definition -->

 A navigation element is an active or passive built element who's primary function is to provide navigational instructions and warnings to vessels, this could be in the form of a floating buoy, a fixed beacon or sound signal.